A Growing Field — A Way to Improve Lives

 - All students complete off-site fieldwork experiences at some of the nation’s top healthcare facilities.

 As an occupational therapist, you will be able to help patients develop and maintain vital living and working skills.
 Occupational therapists evaluate physical and mental abilities, track progress and design activity programs.
 You can make an impact on those who need it most.
 After graduating, your knowledge and skills will help you become a vital member of the healthcare community.

-The total number of College of Saint Mary graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certificate exam from 2011-2013 – including first-time test takers and repeat test-takers – is 118 out of 120 graduates, which is an overall pass rate of 98%.
+The total number of College of Saint Mary graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certificate exam in 2014 – including first-time test takers and repeat test-takers – is 38 out of 40 graduates for an overall pass rate of 95%.
 As of 2014, the National Board for Certification in Occupational Therapy only posts the overall pass rate of a program regardless of the number of attempts for a student to pass the exam.
 The most current information about the board pass rate for College of Saint Mary is posted by NBCOT.
-See more information about College of Saint Mary graduation rates and outcomes.

 The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449, phone 1-800-877-1383, extension 2914, firstname.lastname@example.org.
 In 2010, College of Saint Mary received a 10-year re-accreditation from ACOTE.
 This accreditation period is only awarded to programs that are in full compliance with all ACOTE standards, and provides national recognition of our program.